malomalo/typed_uuid/README.md

     # Add null constraint since we'll swap these out for the primary key
     change_column_null :properties, :typed_uuid, false

+    # TODO: Here you will want to update any reference to the old primary key
+    # with the new typed_uuid that will be the new primary key.

     # Replace the old primary key with the typed_uuid
     execute "ALTER TABLE properties DROP CONSTRAINT properties_pkey;" rename_column :properties, :typed_uuid, :id